Why not just ignore SCFM? What you do need to know how much flow and pressure a specific compressor will generate for you.

-You will know how much air and at what air pressure a specific air tool or compressed air using application will need to ensure that your applications have enough compressed air flow and pressure to do their work!
+You will have to know how much air and at what air pressure a specific air tool or compressed air using application will need.
+This to help you ensure that all your applications have enough compressed air flow and pressure from the air compressor to do their work!
 In most cases, that is all you care about.

 Your air-driven equipment will often have a tag that identifies the flow requirements, or, you can check the manufacturers web site for that information, or to obtain a contact from whom you can obtain that data.

-Remembering that in compressors over 10 HP in size, each HP of motor capacity will generate about 4 CFM of compressed air at 90 PSI, and under 10 HP you should get 3-4 CFM of compressed air at 90 PSI for each HP of electric motor size.
+Remembering that in compressors over 10 HP in size, normally each HP of motor capacity will generate 3-4 CFM of compressed air at 90 PSI, and under 10 HP you should get 2-3 CFM of compressed air at 90 PSI for each HP of electric motor size.

 Knowing this, and having researched to find out the number of CFM and pressure required to run your air equipment is, you can now source a compressor of the correct size.

 Make sure, when you are discussing your compressor size with your vendor, whether they measure the outflow flow from their compressor in SCFM or CFM or ACFM or whatever, insist that they assure you that you will get the CFM you need at the pressure you need for the compressed air equipment to run.

 Upcoming is a contribution from a visitor... a consideration of SCFM from an engineers perspective.
 I appreciate the information and am happy to share this with visitors.